plgagne/Game-Boy-Essentials/website/collections/_articles/Mega Man II.md

 *Mega Man* on NES is a reliable series.
 You’re always doing something invigorating throughout every game.
 You can count on it.
 On Game Boy, the series was definitely not reliable.
 After experiencing the first and second Game Boy cartridges in depth, I’ve seen too many ups and downs.
 That those two titles were made by different developers helps explain it: Biox could obviously not build on the knowledge learned by the developers at Minakuchi Engineering to make a better sequel.
 With that in mind, I’m looking forward to the return of Minakuchi with *Mega Man III*.
 I’ve played *Mega Man IV* extensively and I love it so I can’t wait to play the third game; I have no idea whether it’s excellent like *IV* or kind-of-bad like *II*.

-{% include figure.html type="gb" figcaption="Oh go to hell with your goddamn pogo stick." %}
+{% include figure.html type="gb" figcaption="Go to hell with your goddamn pogo stick." %}